-A speech-language pathology assistant (SLPA) is a certified/licensed support person who works under the supervision of a licensed speech-language pathologist (SLP).
-The SLPA performs specific therapy-related tasks that are prescribed and directed by their supervising speech-language pathologist.
+A speech-language pathology assistant (SLPA) is a certified support person who works under the supervision of a license speech-language pathologist.
+The SLPA performs specific therapy-related tasks that are prescribed and directed by their supervising speech language pathologist.

 As a member of a speech-language therapy team, the SLPA helps children and adults with communication disorders improve their ability to speak, listen and interact with others.
 SLPAs are responsible for following the directed treatment plant of the supervising speech language pathologist while working independently to deliver therapy services to children and adults, taking and tracking data, and various other roles and responsibilities within their scope of practice.

 The SLPA works closely with others in a variety of settings including early intervention ( birth-5 yr programs),schools, hospitals, rehabilitation centers and within a Speech-Language Pathologist's private practice.